5 data-driven solutions to the global disruption of supply chains

 Perhaps most fundamentally, businesses need better visibility to understand the dependencies that exist between suppliers and minimize risk.
 Seeing beyond the first tier of suppliers and identifying weak links and hot spots shows where to focus attention when a crisis occurs.
 That means encouraging all suppliers to move away from paper invoices and PDFs and connect their operations digitally, which increases visibility for all parties.

-Efforts to digitize supply chains have lagged in areas such as marketing and sales.
+Efforts to digitize supply chains have behind areas such as marketing and sales.
 A 2018 study found that only 28% of manufacturers had started to digitize their supply chains, and only 6% were part of an ecosystem in which every member could see the other members’ data.
 This digitization will be key to understanding where dependencies lie and not being caught by surprise when a supplier’s supplier is affected.

 Prepare for the future